verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 ---
 title: "OpenSearch"
-description: "Learn how to integrate OpenSearch with other components"
 weight: 1
 draft: false
 ---
+This document shows you how to integrate OpenSearch with other OCNE components.

 ## Network Policies
 ## Ingress